satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 So you have to install it on the device first, depending on the kernel architecture.
 Download and instructions can be found at: https://github.com/throwaway96/webos-kernel-drivers

+# Note
+The ESP32 S2 Mini and the RP2040 do not require any additional kernel drivers as they are recognized by the system.

 Kompatibler HyperSerialPico-Controller:
 https://github.com/awawa-dev/HyperHDR/discussions/561
 Kompatibler WLED-Controller: